Top Student Concerns

 The Safe Party website, is a great resource for "party throwers" and "party goers" to find out how to keep the party going, help a friend in an emergency and make it home after a night out.
 This new site is now iOS and Android optimized.
 Students can utilize one touch dialing to call resources directly from the site.
 They can read the latest policies that affect their role as a party host or guest.
 For more tips on how to party safely visit: safeparty.ucdavis.edu.

-Free individual client centered tobacco cessation services are available from the Alcohol, Tobacco and Other Drug (ATOD) Intervention Services Coordinator.
+Individual client centered tobacco cessation services are available at no charge from the Alcohol, Tobacco and Other Drug (ATOD) Intervention Services Coordinator.
 Services available include obtaining medication through Student Health and Counseling Services (SHCS) health care providers, biofeedback and individual cessation counseling.
 To make an appointment with the ATOD Intervention Services Coordinator call (530) 752-6334 or use Health-e-Messaging to make an appointment.
 The ATOD Intervention Services Coordinator works closely with SHCS clinicians to prescribe and oversee the appropriate medication.

 Unintentional injuries such as automobile accidents are a leading cause of mortality among young adults.
 Resources for prevention of injuries of particular relevance to college students include: